 The BLT graphics package is used by the WIDPLT and LIVEPLOT routines.
 If the

-package can not be found these routines, an error message,
+package can not be loaded these routines, an error message,

 "Error -- Unable to load the BLT package", will be displayed.
-It is also
+A frequent

-possible for the package to be installed, but not configured properly.
+problem is the package is installed, but not configured so that common

-"BLT Setup Error: could not access a Blt_ routine...", will be displayed.
+a message, "BLT Setup Error: could not access a Blt_ routine...",

 for more information on installation of BLT.